-At the end of the weekend, I flew back to Austin and noticed that I had a brown spot of discoloration on my thigh.
+At the end of the weekend, I flew back to Austin and noticed that I now had a brown spot of discoloration on my thigh.
 It was very similar to what my friend had on her hand.
 “What was this?”
 I thought.
 “Did I catch some strange disease from my girlfriend’s hand that transferred to my leg?!”
 (The photo above shows my friend’s hand on the left and my thigh on the right.)

 Phytophotodermatitis is a condition in which the chemicals in citrus fruits (limes, lemons, and even celery), cause a chemical reaction on the skin when it interacts with UV sunlight.
 It’s also called “lime disease” (not to be confused with Lyme Disease).
 The result can be blistering and burns, but in mild cases like ours, will simply form brown pigment.
-The spots eventually fade on their own but can linger for months.
+The spots eventually fade on their own but can linger for many, many months.

 Celebrity Esthetician & Skincare Expert